sun-dragon-cult/fvtt-module-reverseinitiativeorder/README.md

 ![Screenshot](screenshots/combatTracker.jpg?raw=true)

 ## Compatibility
-This module is system agnostic, and requires Foundry VTT v9 or v0.8.x (there are older versions compatible with Foundry 0.7.x)
+This module is system agnostic, and requires Foundry VTT v10 (there are older unsupported versions compatible with Foundry v9, v0.8.x, 0.7.x & v0.6.x)

 ## Installation
 The easiest way is to use Foundry's built-in directory of modules.
 Simply search for "Reverse Order" and install!